Analyses

 Model parameters

-search_radius Search radius for nearby cell sites (kilometres) 35 No
+search_radius Search radius for nearby cell sites (km) 35 No

-poi_antenna_height Height of the POI antenna (meters) 15 No
+poi_antenna_height Height of the POI antenna (metres) 15 No

 num_visible Number of visible cell sites to consider 1 No